-PTA 250 - Clinical Internship I
+PTA 250 - Clinical Externship I

-This internship introduces the student to a physical therapy clinical setting for the first time.
+This externship introduces the student to a physical therapy clinical setting for the first time.
 The student works under the direct supervision of a licensed physical therapist or physical therapist assistant in an approved facility.
 The facility provides learning experiences consistent with the student's level of knowledge.
-This internship allows opportunities to implement the knowledge and skills acquired in the classroom/laboratory in a clinical setting.
+This externship allows opportunities to implement the knowledge and skills acquired in the classroom/laboratory in a clinical setting.
 Students will need to satisfactorily complete the gait training, goniometry, manual muscle testing, and transfer clinical competency checklists prior to placement into this clinical education experience.
-Students will be required to complete their healthcare Provider CPR Certification prior to internship.
-This Internship is part 1 of a 3 part internship series.
+Students will be required to complete their healthcare Provider CPR Certification prior to externship.
+This externship is part 1 of a 3 part externship series.
+Prerequisite: PTA135

-PTA 251 - Clinical Internship II
+PTA 251 - Clinical Externship II

-This internship provides the student with a clinical working environment under the direct supervision of a licensed physical therapist, or physical therapist assistant in an approved facility.
+This externship provides the student with a clinical working environment under the direct supervision of a licensed physical therapist, or physical therapist assistant in an approved facility.
 The facility provides learning experiences consistent with the student's level of knowledge.
-This internship allows opportunities to continue refining the knowledge and skills acquired in the classroom and laboratory settings and utilize them in a clinical setting.
+This externship allows opportunities to continue refining the knowledge and skills acquired in the classroom and laboratory settings and utilize them in a clinical setting.
 The students will continue to develop their critical thinking skills in providing care to their patients.
 Students will require less supervision for previously learned skills.
 Students must satisfactorily complete therapeutic modalities, therapeutic exercise, and clinical competency checklists prior to placement into this clinical education experience.
-This internship is part 2 of a 3part internship series.
+This externship is part 2 of a 3part externship series.

-PTA 252 - Clinical Internship III
+PTA 254 Clinical Externship III

-This internship provides the final clinical experience.
-The focus of this internship is validation of the level of independence gained in patient care, documentation, and professionalism as a physical therapist assistant student.
+This externship provides the final clinical experience.
+The focus of this externship is validation of the leve of independence gained in patient care, documentation, and professionalism as a physical therapist assistant student.
 The student will work towards independence in all aspects of the scope of physical therapy practice.
-This internship combines courses PTA 252 and PTA 253 for a full-time 10-week experience to allow the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
-The PTA student will be able to follow the progression from initial contact through discharge with a multitude of different rehabilitation opportunities.
+This externship is a full time 10 week experience to allow the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
+The PTA student will be able to follow the progression from initial evaluation through discharge with a multitude of different rehabilitation opportunities.
+This externship is part 3 of a 3-part externship series.
 Prerequisite: PTA205, PTA210